schacon/gitbook/text/06a_Getting_A_Repo/1_Getting_a_Git_Repo.markdown

 ## Getting a Git Repository ##

-So now that we're all setup, we need a Git repository.
-We can do this one of two ways - we can *clone* one that already exists, or we can *initialize* one either from existing files that aren't in source control yet, or just create a new project.
+So now that we're all set up, we need a Git repository.
+We can do this one of two ways - we can *clone* one that already exists, or we can *initialize* one either from existing files that aren't in source control yet, or from an empty directory.

 ### Cloning a Repository ###

-In order to get a copy of a project, you will need to know the projects Git URL - the location of the repository.
-Git can operate over many different protocols, so it may begin with ssh://, http(s):// or git://, or just a username, in which case it will assume ssh.
-Some repositories have more than one way to clone it.
-For example, the source code to Git itself can be cloned either through the git:// protocol:
+In order to get a copy of a project, you will need to know the project's Git URL - the location of the repository.
+Git can operate over many different protocols, so it may begin with ssh://, http(s)://, git://, or just a username (in which case git will assume ssh).
+Some repositories may be accessed over more than one protocol.
+For example, the source code to Git itself can be cloned either over the git:// protocol:

     git clone git://git.kernel.org/pub/scm/git/git.git